 Praktika beim Ständigen Büro

-Please note that the Hague Conference internship programme is full until September 2017
+Please note that the Hague Conference internship programme is full until the end of August 2017

 The Permanent Bureau of the Hague Conference on Private International Law (the Hague Conference) seeks interns who, in the context of their degree studies or their doctoral research, wish to deepen their knowledge of private international law, understand how the Hague Conference functions and provide assistance in the work of the institution.

 As a general rule, the duration of an internship is three to six months.
 However, the Permanent Bureau occasionally seeks candidates for shorter Internships; these missions de stage are devoted to a very precise task that can be completed quickly.

 The intern should speak at least one of the two official languages of the Conference, French and English.
 Knowledge of other languages is an asset.